Swimming Pool Maintenance Tips: Detecting A Pool Leak

 Are You Losing Pool Water Without An Explanation?

 Although there can be many reasons you could be losing water, a leaky pipe is one of its greatest culprits!
-To rule out evaporation and other water loss issues, try this test: fill a pail with water, and mark its starting level, as well as marking the level of water in your pool.
+To rule out evaporation and other water loss issues, try this test:

 Is Your Pool Leaking Water When The Pump Is On And Circulating?